-Our MSc Social Media and Social Research provides the practical research skills and conceptual foundations you need to conduct studies in this new field.
+This course provides the practical research skills and conceptual foundations you need to conduct studies in this new field.

 The Department of Sociology is first in the UK for research quality (Times Higher Education's ranking of the 2014 Research Excellence Framework)

 Our staff are world-leading experts, and this translates directly to our postgraduate teaching

 Gain skills in digital social research that are highly valued by employers

 We are taught by lecturers who are experts in their fields.
 I have enjoyed learning about the different methods of quantitative and qualitative analysis and how to use statistics to inform research.Luyun MA Social Media and Social Research

 You'll examine the role of social media in contemporary societies, and its potential for ethical research.
 You'll develop a foundation in traditional social science research skills, as well as explore new methods of analysis for both large- and small-scale data.